I’m not sure why, but I’ve always had a strange fascination with the FBI and procedural dramas.

 Table of Contents

-Criminal Minds was one of the first shows to get me into procedural dramas.
+Criminal Minds was the first of my favorite FBI shows, it was actually the first show to get me into procedural dramas.
 I don’t really care for police shows but FBI?!

 And FBI shows focused on the Behavioral Science Unit?!